Applying to Maryville College

 Be successful.
 Make a difference.
 That's what Maryville is all about.
 Our students live and learn in a community that prepares students for enriched lives as citizens, leaders, and educated persons and provides a personal and total learning experience.

-- in high school applying as a first-year student,
+- in high school applying as a freshman,

 - a college student applying to transfer,